where to stay in Tokyo

 • Ikebukuro

-• May be the least convenient area among this list for getting in and out of Tokyo, but it's got its own charm, and a decent selection of hotels.
+• Maybe the least convenient area among this list for getting in and out of Tokyo, but it's got its own charm, and a decent selection of hotels.

 • Getting on the bullet train may be less challenging than staying in Shinjuku or Shibuya (via Marunouchi subway line).